qxm1995716/musrfm/dataloader/README.md

 # Step 1 <br>
 Since the obtained Sentinel-2 L2A imagery from GEE can have some invalid pixels, here we need process it and combine it with the obtained DBM, forming a tensor with shape H * W * (C + 3).
 The C is the channels of L2A imagery, the default value of it is 12, since we include all available bands, namely B1, B2, B3, B4, B5, B6, B7, B8, B8A, B10, B11, B12.
 The obtained data should be stored and for further usage.

 This step is finished by **rhos_d_preprocess** function in **basic_modules.py**, and its detailed explaination is located in the docs.md.
-Here, we provide a templete for process a L2A imagery and its corresponding DEM data. <br>
+Here, we provide a templete for process a L2A imagery and its corresponding DEM data. <br><br>
-**HIGHLIGHTS: In our code, the nondata value is -111111, please keep mind on this, especially when creat raster for mask or dem, to avoid any unpredicted bugs.**
+**HIGHLIGHTS: In our code, the nondata value is -111111, please keep mind on this, especially when create raster for mask or dem, to avoid any unpredicted bugs.**

 ```
 raster_path = './l2a_imagery.tif'  # the input L2A imagery data.